National identification number: Denmark

-A Personal Identification Number (Da.
-CPR, Det Centrale Personregister) in Denmark is used in dealings with public agencies, from health care to the tax authorities.
+A Personal Identification Number (Da. personnummer, informally and more commonly called CPR, from the registers' name Det Centrale Personregister) in Denmark is used in dealings with public agencies, from health care to the tax authorities.
 It is also used as a customer number in banks and insurance companies.
 People must be registered with a CPR number if they reside in Denmark, if they own property or if they pay tax.

-In Denmark, there has been a systematic registration since 1924, however it was in 1968 that the electronic CPR register was established.
+In Denmark, there has been a systematic registration since 1924, however it was in 1968 that the electronic CPR register was established under CPR-kontoret.

 In the 1980s, the electronic system was exported to Kuwait, Jamaica, Malaysia, Thailand, Romania, Cyprus, Estonia, Latvia, Slovakia, and Saint Petersburg.

 The CPR number is a ten-digit number with the format DDMMYY-SSSS, where DDMMYY is the date of birth and SSSS is a sequence number.
 The first digit of the sequence number encodes the century of birth (so that centenarians are distinguished from infants, 0–4 in odd centuries, 5–9 in even centuries), and the last digit of the sequence number is odd for males and even for females.

-Prior to 2007, the last digit was also a check digit such that less than 240 SSSS values were available for any given combination of gender and date of birth, but due to an administrative practice of assigning Jan 1 and similar dates for immigrants with unknown date of birth, any SSSS value consistent with gender and century of birth may now be issued, even for birth dates prior to 2007.
+Prior to 2007, the last digit was also a check digit such that less than 240 SSSS values were available for any given combination of gender and date of birth, but due to an administrative practice of assigning 1 January and similar dates for immigrants with unknown date of birth, any SSSS value consistent with gender and century of birth may now be issued, even for birth dates prior to 2007.